faylang/fay/README.md

 To run tests (from within this directory):

+    $ cabal install -fdevel
     $ fay-tests

-To generate documentation (from within this directory):
+To generate documentation (from within this directory, also needs -fdevel):

     $ fay-docs